 Once they are granted protection, beneficiaries have access to social rights under the same conditions as nationals.
 This includes health insurance, family and housing allowances, minimum income, and access to social housing.

 Social welfare administrations are essentially regulated at département level.
-It is therefore necessary to inform them of any change of address and département for an effective follow-up of the files.
+It is therefore necessary to inform them of any change of address and département for an effective follow-up.
 The websites set up by these administrations facilitate such procedures.

-In practice, the difficulties encountered by beneficiaries of international protection are the same as those facing nationals and are linked to the inadequacies and shortcomings of the French system, which is sometimes dysfunctional.
+In practice, the difficulties encountered by beneficiaries of international protection are the same as those faced by nationals and are linked to the inadequacies and shortcomings of the French system, which is sometimes dysfunctional (e.g. access to counter sometimes difficult, delay for payments etc.).
 On the other hand, certain difficulties may remain due to the lack of proficiency in the French language, combined by the lack of cooperation of certain administrative agents.